-The following are summaries of certain key provisions of the Certificate of Purchase No. 53-120190 (the "Certificate of Purchase") and the Participation and Infrastructure Contract Regarding ASLD Sale No. 53-120190, as amended (the "Participation Contract" and, together with the Certificate of Purchase, the "ASLD Documents").
+The following are summaries of certain key provisions of the Certificate of Purchase No. 53-120190 (the "Certificate of Purchase") and the Participation and Infrastructure Contract Regarding ASLD Sale No. 53-120190, as amended (the "Participation Contract").
 These summaries do not purport to be complete or comprehensive and are qualified by the terms of such documents and the statutes referenced therein.
 Except as otherwise defined herein, all capitalized terms shall have the meanings ascribed thereto in the Certificate of Purchase or Participation Contract, as applicable.
 Copies of the Certificate of Purchase and Participation Contract are available upon request from: Hilltop Securities Inc. at: 4455 E. Camelback Road, Suite E280, Phoenix, AZ 85018.